 Break-Even Analysis: When Automation Beats Outsourcing

-The break-even point between outsourced invoice data entry and AI automation is not a single number.
-It shifts based on your monthly invoice volume, the complexity of your documents, and whether you account for hidden costs like error correction, management overhead, and compliance risk.
+The break-even point shifts based on monthly invoice volume, document complexity, and whether you include hidden costs.
 Once you factor in total cost of ownership, automation reaches cost parity faster than most finance teams expect.

 Volume-Based Decision Matrix